 T-Mobile’s 600MHz 5G network already covers 200 million people across 5,000 cities in the US.
 Since going live last year, T-Mobile’s low-band 5G already spans one million square miles, with much of that including rural America.
 It’s their low-band 5G network that T-Mobile is really marketing right now and the one most customers should care about.

 Keep in mind that it’s T-Mobile 5G is still in its infancy, so you can expect to see some gaps in coverage depending on where you live.
 So before you rush out and buy a T-Mobile 5G phone, you’ll want to check T-Mobile’s 5G coverage map to see if it’s available in your area.
 Using the T-Mobile coverage map, you will be able to check for coverage based on your city, state or zip code.
-For more on T-Mobile 5G and progress updates, click the button below.
+For more on T-Mobile 5G progress, check out our blog post T-Mobile 5G availability and updates.

-As for T-Mobile phones supporting T-Mobile’s mmWave 5G network, there’s the Samsung Galaxy S10 5G.
-The T-Mobile Galaxy S10 5G includes support for 5G on the 28GHz and 39GHz bands and allows for 5G speeds in “pockets of select cities,” but with such limited high-band coverage, it’s probably not a viable option.
-It’s definitely worth holding off on this model, that is until (lots) more mmWave areas become available.
+As for phones supporting T-Mobile’s mmWave 5G network, joining the Samsung Galaxy S10 5G is now the Galaxy S20+, and the Galaxy S20 Ultra.
+These phones include support for 5G on the 28GHz and 39GHz bands which allow for true 5G speeds in “pockets of select cities.”
+The only problem is with such limited high-band coverage, mmWave isn’t really a viable option for most people.

 OnePlus 7T Pro 5G McLaren